-FORM 10-Q

-(Mar rk One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarter ly period endec June 30, 2020 or TRANSITION REPORT PURSUANT TO SECTION 13 OR R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commissi ion file number: 00 1-38210 Krysta (Exact name of re Biotec Delaware (State or other jurisdiction of incorporation or organization) 82-1080209 (I.R.S.
-Employer Identification Number) Pittsbu Vharton Street, Sui Irgh, Pennsylvania Eipal executive offic 15203 (Registrant's teler (412) 586-5830 phone number, incl uding area code) (Former name, former address a N/A , Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock Trading Symbol(s) KRYS Name of each exchange on which registered NASDAO mont Indicate by check mark whether the registrant (1) has filed all reports requ hs (or for such shorter period that the registrant was required to file such reports), a ection 13 or 15(d) of the Securities Exchange Act of 1934 during the precedin ect to such filing requirements for the past 90 days.
-Yes ⊠ No □ ıg 12 this c Indicate by check mark whether the registrant has submitted electronically chapter) during the preceding 12 months (or for such shorter period that the registran ata File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 2) abmit such files).
-Yes $\boxtimes~$ No \square 32.405 See ti Indicate by check mark whether the registrant is a large accelerated filer, a he definitions of "large accelerated filer," "accelerated filer," "smaller reporting con non-accelerated filer, smaller reporting company, or an emerging growth coming growth company" in Rule 12b-2 of the Exchange Act. npany.
-Large e accelerated filer \Box Accelerated filer × accelerated filer □ ging growth company ⊠ Smaller reporting company × accou If emerging growth company, indicate by check mark if the registrant has anting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠ elected not to use th e extended transition period for complying with any new or revised financial
+FORM $10 \Omega$ HUJKIVI 1111-11

+Mark Widin One

+$\times$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2020

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from Commission file number: 001-38210

+Krystal Biotech, Inc. (Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+82-1080209 (I.R.S.
+Employer Identification Number)

+2100 Wharton Street, Suite 701 Pittsburgh, Pennsylvania 15203 (Address of principal executive offices and zip code)

+(412) 586-5830 (Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock KRYS NASDAQ

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company X

+Emerging growth company $\square$

+If emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\boxtimes$

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes $\square$ No $\boxtimes$

-As of July 31, 2020, there were 19,664,059 shares of the registrant's common stock issued and outstanding.
+As of October 30, 2020, there were 19,707,620 shares of the registrant's common stock issued and outstanding.